-This 90 minute tour takes you to the dark side and is only recommend for adults.
+This 90-minute tour takes you to the dark side and is only recommended for adults (children are welcome at your discretion, but it is not suitable for age 13 and under).
 It runs most days after dark through Union Square.

 Walk through one of SF's first and most famous districts, Nob Hill.
 On this walking tour, you will learn more about the dark events that occurred over time in places such as the Fairmont Hotel, the Pacific Union Club, Grace Cathedral, and the Mark Hopkins Intercontinental Hotel.

-This two hour tour that starts at 8pm and ends at 10pm.
+This two-hour tour that starts at 8 pm and ends at around 9:30 pm.

 Let's start with one of my favorites, Alcatraz.
 This former federal prison housed some of the most notorious criminals in the U.S. including Al Capone, Robert Stroud (the Birdman), and George "Machine Gun" Kelly.